fanart-tv/fanartwiki/docs/General/personal api.md

 So if you use software that utilises our API, please encourage them to implement personal API keys in it.

-If the software you use has already implemented personal API keys, you can get your personal API key here.
+If the software you use has already implemented personal API keys, you can get your personal API key [here](https://fanart.tv/get-an-api-key/){target= blank}.
 You will need to be logged in to request a personal API key.

-Other benefits for VIP Members include:
+Other benefits for [VIP Members](vip.md) include:

 - Quicker API responses
 - Hide all advertising